 When to Be Concerned About Growth

-If your Goldendoodle isn’t gaining weight or seems too thin, talk to your vet.
+If your Goldendoodle isn’t gaining weight or seems too thin, talk to your vet immediately.

 Signs of concern include visible ribs, low energy, or a sudden loss of appetite.

 Watching your Goldendoodle grow is one of the best parts of puppyhood!
+So enjoy it!
 With the right nutrition, care, and love, your doodle will reach their full potential — both in size and personality.

 Use this Goldendoodle growth chart as your guide, but remember: every doodle grows in their own adorable way.